-Things to do in SF with kids
+Best things to do in San Francisco with kids

 San Francisco has no shortage of pools, indoor and out.
 But Hamilton Rec is a kid favorite for one reason: it’s the only pool in the city with a water slide—two twisty, corkscrew chutes, in fact.
 The swimming area recently received a multi-million-dollar facelift and it shows in the clean, well-appointed facilities.
 The center includes a 75-foot-long heated pool for stronger swimmers, as well as a heated shallow pool for doggie paddlers and splashers.
 Swimming classes are available for tots and up.